Skip to content

 The golden rule is that honesty is the best policy when it comes to pre-existing conditions.
 It’s better to pay a bit more for travel insurance so you can relax on your holiday, safe in the knowledge you’re fully covered.

-Buying travel insurance for a pre-existing condition
+Where can I find cheap travel insurance for a pre-existing condition?

-If you have a pre-existing condition and are looking to buy travel insurance, the best place to start is comparing quotes.
+If you have a pre-existing condition and are looking to buy travel insurance, the best place to start is comparing quotes .

-If you find that you’re unable to find adequate insurance for your condition, you can also try a specialist provider.
+If you find that you’re unable to find adequate insurance for your condition, you can also try a specialist provider .
 Although generally more expensive, these are also better equipped to help with your particular needs.

 Frequently asked questions